vboyev-MSFT/defender-docs/defender-endpoint/live-response.md

 ## Initiate a live response session on a device

 > [!NOTE]
-> Live response actions initiated from the Device page are not available in the machineactions API.
+> Live response actions initiated from the Device page are not available in the machineActions API.

 1. Sign in to [Microsoft Defender portal](https://security.microsoft.com).